 - January 2018, based on alleged endocrine disrupting (ED) properties for the environment (dossier provided by Germany).

 The European Commission is currently preparing the list of substances to be included in the Authorisation list based on the 9th prioritisation list from ECHA.

 As a matter of principle intermediate uses are exempt from Authorisation requirements under REACH.
 A potential entry of BPA into the Authorisation list would therefore only apply to non-intermediate uses of BPA.

 The CLP Regulation (EC) No 1272/2008 is the European Regulation on Classification, Labelling and Packaging of chemical substances and mixtures.

 The CLP aims at ensuring that hazards presented by chemical substances and mixtures are clearly communicated to workers and consumers in the EU through classification and labelling.

-Bisphenol A is classified in the EU as a substance that causes toxic effects on our ability to reproduce (Repr.
+Bisphenol A is classified in the EU as a substance that may damage fertility (Repr.
 1B); may cause respiratory irritation (STOT SE 3); causes serious eye damage (eye dam.
 1); and may cause skin allergies (skin sens.
 1).